opdavies/oliverdavies.uk/source/_pages/index.md

 {% block content %}

+Hi, I'm Oliver.
+I'm an Acquia-certified Drupal Triple Expert and Software Development Consultant with {{ site.yearsExperience }} years of experience.

 ## What I can help you with

 Register for a [monthly Drupal development subscription][subscription] and have an expert Drupal developer working on your application.
 Get unlimited requests for a fixed monthly price.